 #Why does the save error only happen on certain devices?

-Different Plex clients handle API requests differently.
-The Plex Web app runs through your browser, which means cache issues and extensions can interfere.
-Native apps on Roku, Apple TV, and Fire TV Stick communicate directly with the server and are less prone to this specific error.
-If the error only appears in one client, the issue is client-side.
+Plex clients handle API requests differently.
+Plex Web runs through your browser, so cache problems and extensions interfere.
+Native apps on Roku, Apple TV, and Fire TV Stick talk to the server directly and rarely trigger this error.

-#How do I check Plex server logs for save errors?
+#How do I find save errors in Plex server logs?

 #Does running Plex in Docker cause more save errors?

-Docker containers can introduce save errors if volume permissions are misconfigured.
-The Plex container needs read-write access to both the config directory and the media folders.
-Check your Docker Compose file to confirm the user ID (PUID) and group ID (PGID) match the file ownership on your host system.
-Incorrect IDs are a frequent cause of permission-denied save failures in containerized setups.
+Docker containers introduce save errors when volume permissions are wrong.
+The Plex container needs read-write access to both the config directory and media folders.
+Check your Docker Compose file and confirm the PUID and PGID values match file ownership on the host.
+Mismatched IDs are the most common cause of permission-denied failures in containerized Plex setups.